csci1710/forge-documentation/forge-docs-book/src/building-models/constraints/formulas/operators.md

 # Operators

-Operators are used to create formulas from other formulas.
+Formula operators are used to create formulas from other formulas.

 For the following `<fmla>` means an arbitrary formula.